lynnlangit/learning-alibaba-cloud/0_setup_and_security/README.md

  - AccessKeyId, AccessKeySecret -> AWS AccessKey, PrivateKey
  - Billing Console, includes Alerts -> AWS Billing Console, includes Alerts

-## Security Concepts

-- **RAM** - Resource Access Management

-These identities work in slightly different ways than the other cloud service providers, though they have similar names:

-- RAM-User – a single real identity, usually a person but can also be a service account
-    - Uses `AccessKeyID` and `AccessKeySecret`
-- RAM-Role – a virtual identity that can be assigned to multiple real identities
-- RAM-Policy - a set of one or more permissions in a document
-    - attach TO one more user or role

 ## Client Options

 There are multiple clients: